cfn-modules/rds-mysql/README.md

     </tr>
     <tr>
       <td>DBMasterUserPassword</td>
-      <td>The master password for the DB instance (ignored when DBSnapshotIdentifier is set, value used from snapshot)</td>
+      <td>The master password for the DB instance (ignored when DBSnapshotIdentifier is set, value used from snapshot; also ignored if SecretModule is set).</td>
       <td></td>
       <td>yes (no if DBSnapshotIdentifier is set)</td>
       <td></td>